ple1n/awesome/arch.md

 - Prover can be run in browser, or outside browser but easily installed
 - Verifyer is preferably in Rust, compiled to WASM and easily integrated in freenet2 contracts.

+## Architectural choice on network routing

+The contemplation should deliver an answer to, where do we start coding.

+In the typical P2P softwares development you would use a Kademlia library and add custom logic and thats it.

+Alternatively, you can use Libp2p's stack and join a larger DHT network, which may offer more service availabiltiy if your network would be small.
+Libp2p also provides many services like pubsub network.
+You benefit by joining a larger network, ie. amortized load.

+The freenet2 thing is, it decouples netwrok transport from business logic.
+The line is drawn by a concept called state-machine-model.
+Specifically a state machine that doesn't have blockchain-like consensus.

+If you develop apps based on this model, the app can be easily ported to any platform, freenet2 forks, any such transport that adopts the wasm runtime.
+And all of them will be inter-operable, by definition, by design.
+If freenet2 is currently non functional, it's trivial to make a federated platform based on the runtime.

+The model puts constraints on what you can do in the code, and in turn offers logical implications.
+The machine itself, is hermetic that you can not access resources out of this state machine.
+This means if you put a chat room inside a contract you can not have it moderate messages based on source IP.

+### Why should we adhere to this model

+I don't expect future apps, however fancy, to deviate much from this model.
+If this model is to stay, it means lower transports will have to adhere to this model too.

+I believe the limits the model chooses are well founded, necessary.

+### Integration with AI assistant

+> a whim but I should note this down

+This is mainly a motivation that I want to stress.
+There is high value in language-tutoring in live environments.

+## Anonymous Isomorphism

+Hereby I introduce a construct. people perform activity _X_, which often leak their identities.

+What I want to illustrate here is that _X_ matters when its, hiring, businesss cooperation, covert political operations.

+For most activities _X_, people can not conceal their identities, except censors themselves.

+The construct of _Anonymous Isomorphism_ is that in this thought experiment, we do _everything_ anonymously.

+The property of anonymity annihilates power.

+Example:

+- You contact an online person who scores high as to your ideological alignment
+        - The process by which you find this person leaks your intentions, which means it's difficult to find him without risking yourself in the first place.
+        - You have to know a lot about him, which makes you valuable to interrogators, but in fact the minimum requirement for you to hire him, is the score.
+- You are an HR, or have some connections.
+- You give him favor.

+From the perspective of censors, let's analyse the case of mixnets.

+- You connect with servers and cooperate
+- The activity sponsors criminial activity with 1% probability.
+- Punishment is impossible due to the dilution.

+Then we go back to the hiring case

+- The person shows an ZKP proof of set membership where he is one of `A+B` where `A` is normal citizens and `B` is a violent group of criminals that you support.
+- You hire him.

+We can infer that when this act is done on a massive scale, it will change things,

+## The state and its credentials

+The state, or in other words, the _apparatus_ by which a group of people rule over others, relies extensively on credentials.
+One single person can have a lot of connections, knowing them personally, but the state is too big to not rely on, abstract credentials of power that have the details removed.

+In a corporation you may fear a person because he is an HR, but in the largest the scale of society, it's money.
+Money is the _credential of power_, with _least information possible_, ever.
+I do not say this for the usual case of money where transactions are monitored.
+It's only as such in the most idealized case.
+There are implementations of it like ZCash.

+Society evolved to use abstractions.
+The point is we in turn utilize such abstractions to confer anonymity on us.